sandreae/klangkeller-website/content/untergrun/signup.md

 ///////////////////////

-FLINTA\* slot

-The first slot is reserved for artists who are FLINTA\* (woman, lesbian, intersex, non-binary, trans and agender).

-///////////////////////

 VENUES

 We have a PA.
 At Kino there's a projector (with HDMI cable) and a cinema screen; no drums or loud amplification here, sorry.
 At Hof only acoustic (or portable electronic) performances/presentations.